Buy Human Platelet Lysate (hPL) now

 What basal medium should I use?

-What is the retention period for hPL?
+What is the shelf life of hPL?

 hPL Gold can be stored for 2 years at -80°C. We recommend aliquoting the hPL upon receipt in volumes suitable for you to avoid unnecessary freeze-thaw steps.